19sgersing73/RC2014/README.md

 # RC2014
 All about RC2014/Z80 in one place

-This is my try to collect all necessary informations to build and program the RC2014 system...
+This is my attempt to collect all the necessary information to build and program the RC2014 system...

-All informations are gather from different web sites.
+All information is gathered from various websites.

-Should I violate copyright please let me know.
+Should I violate copyright, please let me know.

-All this informations are based an Dr. Scott M. Baker blog, only a bit polished :-)
+All this information is based on Dr. Scott M. Baker's blog, only a bit polished :-)

 Please visit